Chapter 1

 Chapter A8:

 We don’t want any of our employees to feel unclear on where they stand, should they find themselves in need of improving their performance.
-So below are the steps we commit to taking at SALT Insure when your manager identifies a problem with your performance that must be addressed.
+So below are the steps we commit to taking at SALT when your manager identifies a problem with your performance that must be addressed.

 Your manager will identify a productivity or disciplinary problem as soon as possible after it occurs.
 Your semiannual performance reviews may be helpful in identifying a problem, but managers shouldn’t wait for those reviews to raise a problem with you.